March 13, 2002, Rev.November 2010 ISSUE #126

 A major improvement is the rotating cone feature, which is now standard.
 This construction offers advantages in about half our applications.

 Current KP-6 presses still use the original screen length and inside diameter (6").
+Similarly, the standard screw design is still the "sterile-butterfly" configuration that is characterized by high capacity and minimal jamming.
 The flat discharge door has taken a modified cone shape.
-The cone actuator now provides axial movement, which is a significant improvement over the original pivoting action.
-A version with a 4-bar mechanism eliminates the cone bushing in highly abrasive applications.
+The cone actuator mechanism itself now provides axial movement, which is a significant improvement over the original pivoting action.